ruth-ma/Final_DATA550/README.md

 Traditionally, tables are not the preferred method for visualizing gene data.
 Nonetheless, in adherence to assignment requirements, we will include tables to represent the gene data.

 # About the dataset
-You could skip this part if not interested in the science backgroud)
+Feel free to skip this section if the scientific background doesn't interest you.

 This is a spatial transcriptomics dataset.
 The dataset comprises spatial transcriptomics information within a mouse brain and is stored as a Seurat object.
 It includes counts information, representing RNA counts or gene expression in each spot, as well as coordinate information, indicating the physical coordinates of each spot.